cookwcode/data/README.md

 ## Tags

-Datasets are tagged by folder code: Ex. `xyz--folder-name` has code `xyz`, example tag could be `xyz-v1`.
-See Releases for more info.
+Datasets are tagged by folder code.
+For example, `xyz--folder-name` has code `xyz`, so a tag could be like `xyz-v1`.

+See Releases for info on specific data updates.
+Checkout the dataset readme's for data documentation.